namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 6/12/24
+- Will go back to 2637 today

 ### 6/21/24
-- Pausing on that to fix a 1729 bug
-- Will go back to 2637 afterwards
+- Fixed the integration bug for 1729 in between meetings

 ### 6/20/24
 - Finished up 2771 then